dborzov/borzov.ca/content/posts/quicksort.md

   `f(n) = \frac{1}{n} \sum_{m=1...n} [ f(m) + f(n-m) + c_{1} + c_{2} n ] `
 </p>

 This expression does not look very friendly.

 Let's start with building some intuition for what the solution might look like.

-## Boundaries
+## What does the solution may look like?

 Let's see what kind of solution we may expect here.